British Airways face advertisement: Content

 Viewers first see a group of swimmers swimming, all wearing red clothing.
-A close-up of one of the swimmer's lips appears, and then a quick cut to an aerial view of the swimmers walking out of the water in the shape of a human lip.
+A close-up of one of the swimmer's lips appears, and then a quick cut to an aerial view of the swimmers walking out of the water in the shape of human lips.

 Afterwards, viewers see a group of people, wearing blue and black, walking on the streets of a city, forming the shape of an eye.
 And then, a group of people, wearing white, walking on a grassland and forming the shape of an ear.
 Afterwards, these groups of people (with the exception of the group that formed the ear, perhaps because they will eventually form the face instead) gather on a salt flat, and a scene is shown where people from all walks of life, from all cultures around the world unite, with the British Union Jack in the background, and British Airways crew members in the midst of it.
 A voiceover says "Every year, the world's favourite airline brings 24 million people, together".

 The scene then cuts to an aerial view of the face, which smiles and winks.
 Afterwards, the face turns into the impression of the globe.

 The sound track is "Aria" by Yanni and Malcolm McLaren, an adaptation of the "Flower Duet" from Léo Delibes' 1883 opera Lakmé.